-Living in Glennallen
+Living in Palmer

-Vehicles that are used during the winter should have at least a block heater and an oil pan heater that can be plugged in prior to starting the engine in below zero weather.
+Vehicles that are used during the winter should have a block heater or an oil pan heater that can be plugged in prior to starting the engine in below zero weather.
 It is wise for those who travel during the winter to take with them survival gear that includes a winter sleeping bag, parka and insulated pants, heavy mittens, hat with ear covering, severe weather boots, and something to cover nose and mouth.
 You will also need water and a source of heat (candles or camp stove).
 More detailed information is available on campus.

 Life is different in Alaska, and sometimes challenging, but the benefits far exceed the difficulties.
 If we can answer any questions you have about life in Palmer or to help you adjust in any other way, please don’t hesitate to ask.